anuprulez/amma/README.md

     $ conda activate amma
     ```

-# Run the data analyses

-## Prepare files from the sequencing facility
+## Preparation of files from the sequencing facility

-1. Rename the files from the sequencing facility to follow a certain naming convention
+1. Rename the files from the sequencing facility to follow the naming convention

     ```
     $ python src/copy_rename_raw_files.py \